 - Step 3: Determine responsibility and accountability level for each task and deliverable

 - Step 4: Assign stakeholders to each task

 - Step 6: Ensure all stakeholder know their responsibility

-Below is a list of topics that can help Program Managers effectively use a Responsibility Assignment Matrix.
+Below is a list of best practice topics that can help Program Managers effectively build and use a Responsibility Assignment Matrix.

 - One stakeholder in charge per task.

 - The least amount of people accountable, the better.

 - Constant Communication.

 Difference Between a Responsibility Assignment Matrix and Responsible, Accountable, Consulted, and Informed (RACI) matrix.